-Once the ribs reach the right level of doneness they can be removed from the grill.
-If you want to add barbecue sauce read on.
+Once the ribs reach the right level of doneness, remove from the grill.
+If you want to add barbecue sauce, read on.

-When the ribs are nearly done it is time to slather on the barbecue sauce (if you intend to sauce your ribs).
-This should be done in thin layers and the barbecue sauce should be warm.
-By layering on the sauce, you get a sticky surface on the ribs and not a thick wet coating.
-Start by putting a layer on the ribs and turn them over and coat the other side.
-Close the grill lid wait about five minutes for the sauce to cook onto the surface.
+When the ribs are almost done, it is time to slather on the barbecue sauce.
+Do this in thin layers and make sure to use warmed barbecue sauce.
+By layering on the sauce, it will form a sticky surface on the ribs and not a thick wet coating.
+Start by adding a layer.
+Close the grill lid, wait about five minutes for the sauce to cook onto the surface.
 Repeat as many times as desired.
-I generally do this about 5 times to give the ribs a thick coating.
+I generally do this about five times to give the ribs a thick coating.

-Once the saucing is done, remove the ribs from the grill and place them on a large cutting board.
+Once the saucing is complete, remove the ribs from the grill and place them on a large cutting board.

 Step Seven – Cutting and Serving the Ribs

-Carving ribs is best done with a long sharp knife and a pair of tongs.
+Carving ribs with a long sharp knife and a pair of tongs.
 Hold the rack on its edge with the bones facing towards you.
 Slide the knife down, between the bones evenly.
-By cutting straight down through the rack you can get a good, even cut and a uniform rib.
-Rib bones tend to turn a little more towards the small end, but with a little practice, you will get the hang of it.
+By cutting straight down through the rack, you can get an even and a uniform rib.
+The bones tend to turn a little more towards the small end, but with a bit of practice, you will get the hang of it.